beingrjt/Pdf-Unlocker/README.md

 # PDF Unlocker

-This script attempts to unlock a password-protected PDF file by trying a list of passwords.
+This script unlocks a password-protected PDF file by adding a password.
 It uses the `pikepdf` library to open the PDF and `tqdm` to display a progress bar while iterating through the passwords.

 ## Requirements